JasonJWilliamsNY/cyverse_qubes/001_Intro_to_DNA_Subway.md

 DNA Subway supports two modes of use

 * **Registered Users:** Registered users have their worked saved, and can return to projects in progress at any time.
-It is encouraged that each student register for their own account, especially if they will be using Subway for several class periods or over the length of a project.
+It is encouraged that each student register for their own account, especially if they will be using Subway for several class periods or over the length of a project.<br>
 <img src="https://cyverse-qubes.readthedocs.io/en/latest/img/subway_projects_registered.jpg", style="width:300px;"><br>
 * **Guest Users:** Guest users will not have their worked saved beyond a single DNA Subway session.
 They are also disallowed from using one of the gene predictors (FGenesH) in the genomic annotation pipeline (Red Line).
 <img src="https://cyverse-qubes.readthedocs.io/en/latest/img/subway_no_projects_guest.jpg", style="width:300px;"><br>